-36.2.
+37.2.
 Valuation governance

 The Bank's fair value methodology and the governance over its models includes a number of controls and other procedures to ensure appropriate safeguards are in place to ensure its quality and adequacy.
 All new product initiatives (including their valuation methodologies) are subject to approvals by various functions of the Bank including the risk and finance functions.
-The responsibility of ongoing measurement resides with the business and product line Once submitted, fair value estimates are also reviewed and challenged by the Risk and Finance functions.
-The independent price verification process for financial reporting is ultimately the responsibility of the independent treasury team within Finance which reports to the Head of Finance.
+The responsibility of ongoing measurement resides with the business and product line.